 Some of the classic bitter remedies regularly dispensed in herbal clinics around the globe include Gentian (the king of bitters) Wormwood, Artichoke and Angelica.
 However, of special mention is a remedy whose history can be traced back to the Middle ages – Swedish bitters.

 What are Swedish Bitters?

 The original recipe for Swedish bitters can be traced back to the middle ages.
-Essentially it’s a liquid blend of approximately 16 bitter herbs which have been reputed to cure all manner of ailments from hay fever to shingles.
+Essentially it’s a liquid blend of bitter herbs which have been reputed to cure all manner of ailments from hay fever to shingles.
 Many legends abound about its miraculous powers.
 In fact, Maria Treben (the Austrian Herbalist credited for popularising the formula in the 1980s) lists around 200 common complaints for which Swedish bitters can be successfully used.
 My personal favourite being “poor school reports in children!”
 The formula is traditionally taken before food to regulate the digestive process and reduce discomfort and bloating after eating.

 My personal top 6 herbs for liver health

 The following is a short list of plants most commonly used by herbalists to support liver health.
 All are currently stocked here in the herbal dispensary and can be posted out on request.